 The Rez Abbasi Acoustic Quartet (RAAQ) is a stunning exploration of the textural cascades created between Rez Abbasi’s acoustic guitar playing and Bill Ware's multi-faceted vibraphone playing.
 Abbasi fills out the quartet with bassist Stephan Crump (Vijay Iyer Trio), and drummer Eric McPherson (Andrew Hill).
 Through RAAQ, Abbasi features his own compositions alongside “gems from other composers that are rarely heard today.”
-The quartet’s release, “Natural Selection” (Sunnyside 2010) captures the profound sensitivity of the ensemble as it twists and turns throughout the set, with compositions such as Abbasi’s “Up On The Hill” (dedicated to pianist, Andrew Hill), Keith Jarrett’s “Personal Mountains”, and Nusrat Fateh Ali Khan’s “Lament”.
+The quartet’s first release, “Natural Selection” (Sunnyside 2010) captures the profound sensitivity of the ensemble as it twists and turns throughout the set, with compositions such as Abbasi’s “Up On The Hill” (dedicated to pianist, Andrew Hill), Keith Jarrett’s “Personal Mountains”, and Nusrat Fateh Ali Khan’s “Lament”.
 Natural Selection earned 4 stars in Downbeat and was voted one of the Best Albums of the Year from the well respected, Jazz Journalists Association.
 The renowned jazz impresario, George Wein, heard RAAQ at the 2010 New York Winter Jazz Fest and subsequently invited them to perform at the 2010 the Newport Jazz Festival.

 Rez Abbasi says about RAAQ: "The blend of the acoustic guitar with vibraphone is one I've envisioned for years and that I've not heard so far on other recordings.
 It offered me a fresh perspective from which to write the music for this album.
 During the compositional process, I was conscious of magnifying the group's unique chamber-like sound while retaining the essence and subtleties of each player's unique voice.
 In addition, it was important that the acoustic guitar not only be featured on ballads, as it often is, but also engaged in a variety of settings as a viable front line instrument."